usnistgov/800-63-3/sp800-63-3/sec1_2_introduction.md

-Additionally, Federal agencies implementing these guidelines should adhere to the requirements of Title III of the E-Government Act, entitled the *Federal Information Security Management Act*
-\[[FISMA](#FISMA)\], and related NIST standards and guidelines.
+Additionally, Federal agencies implementing these guidelines should adhere to the requirements of Title III of the E-Government Act, entitled the [Federal Information Security Modernization Act](#FISMA), and related NIST standards and guidelines.
 FISMA directs Federal agencies to develop, document, and implement agency-wide programs to provide information security for the information and systems that support the operations and assets of the agency.
 This includes the security authorization of IT systems that support